Governor Kay Ivey

 Ms. Ginger Harper

-Ginger Harper serves as Senior Vice President, Private Banking & Retail Market Manager for IBERIABANK in Huntsville, Ala.
+Ginger Harper serves as Senior Vice President, Private Banking & Retail Market Manager for First Horizon in Huntsville, Alabama.
 In her role, she is responsible for lending, investment strategies, trust and financial planning for the Huntsville market.
-With over 18 years of experience, Ginger focuses on providing comprehensive financial solutions and offers unparalleled service to high net worth clients as well as leading the Bank’s retail franchise in Huntsville.
-While her primary role is leading Private & Retail Banking, she also manages events and corporate sponsorships, serves as the Community Reinvestment Act liaison and works to ensure IBERIABANK has maximum visibility and exposure in the market.
+With over 21 years of experience, Ginger focuses on providing comprehensive financial solutions and offers unparalleled service to high net worth clients as well as leading the Bank’s retail franchise in Huntsville.
+While her primary role is leading Private & Retail Banking, she also manages events and corporate sponsorships, serves as the Community Reinvestment Act liaison and works to ensure First Horizon has maximum visibility and exposure in the market.

 Ginger has a strong sense of community and has been identified as a proven and effective leader working to advance many non-profit organizations.
-She currently serves as a member of the Board of Trustees for Alabama A&M University, member of the Board of Directors for The Community Foundation of Greater Huntsville, member of the Board of Directors for The Huntsville/Madison County Chamber of Commerce, past Chairman of the Heart of the Valley YMCA, past Board President of HEALS Inc., and is actively involved in various other organizations.
+She currently serves as a member of the Board of Trustees for Alabama A&M University, Chair of the Board of Directors for The Community Foundation of Greater Huntsville, member of the Board of Directors for The Huntsville/Madison County Chamber of Commerce, founding member of the Board of Directors for IWF Alabama Chapter, past Chairman of the Heart of the Valley YMCA, past Board President of HEALS Inc., and is actively involved in various other organizations.
 Also, in 2017, Ginger was recognized as one of thirty women who are shaping the State of Alabama.

 Mr. Frank Williams